coolbutuseless/anon/README.md

 ## Features

-`anon` provides two user-facing functions:
+`anon` provides three user-facing functions:

 1.  `lambda()` for easily and compactly creating lambda expressions in R, while being broadly compatible with a number of existing lambda